-You are cordially invited to attend the 2012 Annual Meeting of Stockholders of CVR Energy, Inc., on , 2012 at a.m.
-(Central Time) at the
+You are cordially invited to attend the 2012 Annual Meeting of Stockholders of CVR Energy, Inc., on Tuesday, July 17, 2012 at 12:30 p.m.
+(Eastern Time) at The New York Palace.

-Your Board of Directors is recommending a highly qualified and experienced slate of director nominees for election to our Board of Directors at the Annual Meeting.
 At the Annual Meeting, we will ask you to (1) elect nine directors, (2) ratify the appointment of KPMG LLP, an independent registered public accounting firm, as our independent auditors for the fiscal year ending December 31, 2012, (3) consider an advisory vote on the compensation of our named executive officers and (4) take action upon any other business that may properly come before the Annual Meeting.